 - is comprehensive and current (current depends upon the diagnosis*)

-- includes a clearly stated specific diagnosis and subtype, with diagnostic code (when appropriate), including symptoms or criteria on which the diagnosis is based
+- includes a clearly stated specific diagnosis and includes symptoms or criteria on which the diagnosis is based

-- provides actual evaluation scores/criteria, as well as procedures used to make the diagnosis, and
+- provides actual evaluation scores/criteria, as well as procedures used to make the diagnosis (when relevant), and

 - uses technically sound tests &/or evaluations